kjellwinblad/yaemep/README.md

 Press the shortcut for completion ("M-TAB" by default) somewhere inside an Erlang function definition to trigger completion.
-The line the cursor is on need to start with a space or a tab character for completion to work.
-Below is a list of special completions:
+The line that the cursor is on need to start with a space or a tab character for completion to work.
+Below is a list of the types of completions available and descriptions of how to trigger them:

 * **modules, local functions and variables** -- Press the completion shortcut when there is a space before the cursor/point